Table of contents

 Other Public Sector Corruption

-At this time I was happy to support other whistle-blowers who were fighting the good fight.
+At this time I was also happy to support other whistle-blowers who were fighting the good fight.
 This included Sergeant Rick Flori who secretly videoed other police officers assaulting a member of the public in the back of a police van.

 Conclusion